ondraslim/HUGs/README.md

       <EnumPropertyName>: <EnumPropertyValue>
 ```

-The `Kind`, `Name`, and `Properties` follow the same requirements as for the other DDD object kinds (except for `Computed` in a property specification - the behavior is not defined).
-The `Values` are used to initialize the enumeration values in the form of `public static readonly` fields.
-The `Values` require a name of the Enumeration value and values for all of the specified properties in the `Properties` section.
+The `Kind`, `Name`, and `Properties` follow the same requirements as for the other DDD object kinds (except for `Computed` in a property specification - this the behavior is not defined).
+The `Values` are used to define the enumeration values in the form of `public static readonly` fields in the class.
+The `Values` require a name of the Enumeration value and values for all of the specified properties in the `Properties` section. (see Enumeration example)

 ### Type support
 - C\# primitive types are supported
-- All of the DDD types specified in `.dddschema` files are supported; ID classes as well
+- All of the DDD types specified in `.dddschema` files are supported; EntityId classes as well
-- Nullable types are supported with the standard suffix `?`, e.g. `string?`
+- Nullable types are supported via the standard suffix `?`, e.g. a nullable type: `string?`
-- Collections are represented with the standard array brackets suffix: `[]`; a string collection can be represented as `Type: string[]`
+- Collections are represented by the standard array bracket suffix: `[]`; a type of string collectio: `string[]`

 ### Generation Configuration
-**HUGs** support a minor configuration for the generated classes by adding an `AdditionalFile` with file extension `.dddconfig`.
-You can specified namespaces of the generated files for individual DDD object kinds, and also list additional `using` statements for the generated files.
+**HUGs** support a configuration for the generated classes by adding an `AdditionalFile` with file extension `.dddconfig`.
+You can specifie namespaces of the generated files for individual DDD object kinds, and also list additional `using` statements for the generated files.
 The expected structure is the following:

 ```
 TargetNamespaces: